In re Conagra Foods, Inc.

 Appellate case number: 19-56297 (9th Cir.)

-The Center for Class Action Fairness (CCAF) represents Prof. Todd Henderson, who objects to a settlement that provides him $4.50 and all class members put together less than one seventh of the $6.85 million attorneys’ fee request.
-The settling parties claim that the settlement is worth over $27 million because Conagra agreed to an injunction that it will not market Wesson Oil as “natural”—but Conagra sold off Wesson earlier this year!
-The injunction does nothing unless Conagra reacquires a business it strategically sold.
-The objection contends that the stipulated $27 million valuation is a ruse plaintiffs’ attorneys bargained for to justify taking over 85% of the settlement value.
+The Center for Class Action Fairness (CCAF) represented Prof. Todd Henderson, who objected to a settlement that provides him $4.50 and all class members put together less than one seventh of the $6.85 million attorneys’ fee request.
+The settling parties claimed that the settlement was worth over $27 million because Conagra agreed to an injunction that it will not market Wesson Oil as “natural”—but Conagra sold off Wesson prior to reaching the settlement!
+The injunction did nothing unless Conagra reacquires a business it strategically sold.
+Henderson argued that the stipulated $27 million valuation is a ruse plaintiffs’ attorneys bargained for to justify taking over 85% of the settlement value.

 The underlying lawsuit alleged that Wesson Oils were falsely marketed as “100% natural” under the laws of several states because the oils were derived in part from genetically modified crops.